This is part of our series of articles about beauty—how we achieve it and redefine it as we get older.

-When George Orwell said, “At 50, everyone has the face he deserves,” he wasn’t anticipating the plethora of options for women today to both stop the clock or gild the lily to baroque proportions.
+“At 50, everyone has the face he deserves.”
+Or so George Orwell said.
+But he couldn’t have anticipated the plethora of options women today have for both stopping the clock or gilding the lily to baroque proportions.

 The proliferation of plastic surgeries, lasers, radiofrequency devices, and myriad rejuvenating fillers on the market—Restylane, Belotero, Juvederm, or your own fat from fat grafting—has morphed a certain part of the population practically into mutants.